 The owner of Little Shoppe, the late Gerry Bowman, started an online group and collector registry at her dealer web site.
 The now-extinct platform yahoogroups, plus various groups on Facebook continued, but most lacked a specialization for HR.
 In the absence of a newsletter for research in ceramic animals, the Muddy Hoofprints blog started in 2010.
 None of these things combined the club atmosphere with dedicated HR content.

-As HR continued to reissue old favorites, and vintage surprises are turning up all the time, the climate for reopening the club was well-established.
+Hagen-Renaker continued to reissue old favorites (until mid-2020).
+Vintage surprises turn up all the time, thus the climate for reopening the club was well-established.
 The specialization and community of HRCC was deeply missed.
 In the years since the last HRCC newsletter was printed, online publishing has made enormous improvements.
-Now a newsletter can show videos, html camera-ready ads, full color images, and be password-protected, affordably.
+Now a newsletter can show full color images and be password-protected, affordably.
 Where printing costs save money, those funds are rolled into free prizes and improved Annual features, each year.
 The club also sponsors an annual event, Fellowship, which provides a venue for HR shopping, sharing, and learning.
-This event, like the annual show, is run by volunteers within the organization.
+This event, like the contests and HR show, is run by volunteers within the organization.

 Who We Are

 Ed Alcorn, known as hr-horsenut on eBay and an HR dealer, contacted Sue Nikas of HR to inquire about reviving the club.
-The official blessing was given to the club-managing team of Ed Alcorn and Kristina Francis.
+The official blessing was given to Kristina Francis.
 In the past, the club has been run by an HR dealer, bearing all the work alone.
-At this time, the club has multiple staffers: several regular contributing authors for the newsletter articles; Christina Harrington organizes the club member registration/renewals and is the newsletter Editor; Kristina Lucas Francis is now busy with HR TN, so she serves as the club Advisor and a donor.
+At this time, the club has multiple staffers: several regular contributing authors for the newsletter articles; Christina Harrington is the club member registrar and the newsletter Editor; Maggie Barkovitz is the club contest coordinator; Kristina Lucas Francis is now busy with HR TN and The Ceramic Animal Museum (open by appointment), so she serves as the club advisor, interim editor, and a donor.

 Claudia Segger provides HRCC members with free member access to the Hagen-Renaker Field Guide, an identification site years in the making.
+HRCC encourages the Field Guide with financial and content donations.
 HR production colors, dates, and original new photography is all provided free to HRCC members.
-This site is being built to sustain new additions and updates, which no print book can keep up with.
+Claudia is the registrar for her site.

-Kristina has been active in model horse ceramics since 1995.
-Not only an HR collector, she has designed two HRs (the 2017 Spanish Horse and the 1996 Guinea Pig), numerous models for Pour Horse, Breyer, Paradise Horses, and her own product lines.
+Kristina Lucas Francis has been active in model horse ceramics since 1995.
+Not only an HR collector, she has designed two HRs (the Specialties Spanish Horse and the Miniatures Guinea Pig), numerous models for Pour Horse, Breyer, Paradise Horses, and her own product lines.
 She has competed her own horse sculptures and glaze work to top honors at the National level.
-She has hosted the all-ceramic NAN-qualifying show, “Clinky Classic”, since 2006.
+She hosted the all-ceramic NAN-qualifying show, “Clinky Classic”, five times.
 She has authored the Muddy Hoofprints blog since 2010.
 Kristina continues to visit collectors, gather research, and produce animal art.
 In 2018, she announced her license to produce select HR molds in her studio, as HR TN.
+In late 2021, she acquired the entire HR mold catalog and the trademark name Hagen-Renaker, to carry on the tradition.

 Christina Harrington has been fond of horses since the age of five, and collected model horses since about that time.
-She remembers trips with her grandmother to the local gift shops for specialty horses in addition to designer workshop Morgans in her mother’s corner curio cabinet.
+She remembers trips with her grandmother to the local gift shops for Specialties horses in addition to Designer Workshop Morgans in her mother’s corner curio cabinet.
 Christina began enthusiastically collecting as an adult after college, and enjoys checking antique stores and estate sales in search of clinkies that catch her eye.

 This team aims to bring connectivity, quality content, events, and social media together, to revitalize the club.